thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/masternodelist.md

 Mode | Description
 --- | --- | --- |
-`activeseconds` | Print number of seconds masternode recognized by the network as enabled (since latest issued \"masternodestart/start-many/start-alias\")
-`addr` | Print ip address associated with a masternode (can be additionally filtered, partial match) `daemon` | Print daemon version of a masternode (can be additionally filtered, exact match) `full` | Print info in format 'status protocol payee lastseen activeseconds lastpaidtime lastpaidblock IP' (can be additionally filtered, partial match)
-`info` | Print info in format 'status protocol payee lastseen activeseconds sentinelversion sentinelstate IP' (can be additionally filtered, partial match)
-`json` (Default) | Print info in JSON format (can be additionally filtered, partial match) `lastpaidblock` | Print the last block height a node was paid on the network `lastpaidtime` | Print the last time a node was paid on the network `lastseen` | Print timestamp of when a masternode was last seen on the network `payee` | Print Dash address associated with a masternode (can be additionally filtered, partial match) `protocol` | Print protocol of a masternode (can be additionally filtered, exact match) `keyid` | Print the masternode (not collateral) key id `rank` | Print rank of a masternode based on current block `sentinel` | Print sentinel version of a masternode (can be additionally filtered, exact match) `status` | Print masternode status: PRE_ENABLED / ENABLED / EXPIRED / SENTINEL_PING_EXPIRED / NEW_START_REQUIRED / UPDATE_REQUIRED / POSE_BAN / OUTPOINT_SPENT (can be additionally filtered, partial match)
+`addr` | Print IP address associated with a masternode (can be additionally filtered, partial match) `full` | Print info in format 'status payee lastpaidtime lastpaidblock IP' (can be additionally filtered, partial match) `info` | Print info in format 'status payee IP' (can be additionally filtered, partial match) `json` (Default) | Print info in JSON format (can be additionally filtered, partial match) `lastpaidblock` | Print the last block height a node was paid on the network `lastpaidtime` | Print the last time a node was paid on the network `owneraddress` | Print the masternode owner Dash address `payee` | Print Dash address associated with a masternode (can be additionally filtered, partial match) `pubKeyOperator` | Print the masternode operator public key `status` | Print masternode status: ENABLED / POSE_BANNED (can be additionally filtered, partial match) `votingaddress` | Print the masternode voting Dash address

 *Parameter #2---List filter*